 How to Become a Speech Therapist in 5 Steps

 Speech therapists diagnose and offer treatment to individuals who have various language, speaking and swallowing disorders.
 For instance, you might work with people who have problems forming clear speech or those who stutter.
+These professionals begin the treatment process by assessing a patient's abilities, discuss treatment options with the patient and then develop an individualized plan.
+Speech therapists not only work with patients, but advise the patient's family on dealing with the patient's condition.
+Some of these therapists may focus on a particular group of people, like children, or on a particular disorder or problem, such as patients recovering from a stroke.
 The following chart provides an overview about a career as a speech therapist.

 |Degree Required||Master's degree|